8-day / 7-night walking tour

 In the morning our representative will meet you at your hotel.
 After your welcome briefing you will be transferred to the village of Abersee on the Wolfgangsee.

 After a ferry ride to Sankt Wolfgang you will board the century-old cog railroad up the mountain of Schafberg to take in the breathtaking view of seven lakes and the surrounding peaks.
-Then descend 1250 meters down to Sankt Wolfgang, and take the shoreline walk “the Pilgrims’ Way” to St. Gilgen.
+Then descend a bit to take a ride down to Sankt Wolfgang, and from there walk along the shoreline following “the Pilgrims’ Way” to St. Gilgen.

 Overnight in St. Gilgen